SQL - Right Join Explained with Examples

-A RIGHT JOIN (also known as a right outer join) in SQL Server is the opposite of a LEFT JOIN.
-It retrieves all the rows from the right table and the matching rows from the left table based on a specified join condition.
-If there is no match, NULL values are returned for the columns of the left table.
+In SQL, a RIGHT JOIN (also known as a Right Outer Join) is a type of join that retrieves all the rows from the right table and the matching rows from the left table based on a specified condition.
+If there’s no match, the result will include NULL

-The basic syntax for performing a RIGHT JOIN in SQL Server is as follows:
+The basic syntax for a RIGHT JOIN is:

 SELECT column_list